cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 toc_icon: "list"
 ---
 # Changelog
+**Feb 17th, 2021**: Per a reader's suggestion (Joshua), I added a [`vi` cheat table](#vi-cheat-table) that has a summary of the main commands, and in the [Mesh node basic config](#mesh-node-basic-config) section, I included additional instructions on how to copy and paste the configuration files from one mesh node to another using `scp`.
+(Alternatively, it's also possible to do so using Luci's backup/restore option.)
+{: .notice .notice--info }
 **Jan 9th, 2021**, Update #2: Added instructions on how to automatically upgrade all installed packages with a single command.
 This information is in [Updating and installing packages](#updating-and-installing-packages).
 {: .notice .notice--info }
 **Jan 9th, 2021**, Update #1: Added a new section about [hardware-specific configurations](#hardware-specific-configurations) that are sometimes required for enabling the `mesh point` mode of operation.